AdminTurnedDevOps/100DaysOfContainersAndOrchestration/days/day-5-building-docker-container-images.md

 If you have an infrastructure background, a Docker Image can be thought of as a golden image.
 It holds everything you need to run the application/workload of your choosing.

 ## Showcasing An App
+For the purposes of setting up a Dockerfile, and quite frankly, for this entire series, there must be an app that exists.

+Otherwise, you wouldn’t have anything to containerize and deploy.

+For the purposes of this entire series, you’ll be utilizing a GoWebAPI that I built, which you can find here: https://github.com/AdminTurnedDevOps/GoWebAPI

+Copy/fork/clone the GoWebAPI and save it locally.
 ## Dockerfile Properties/Instructions
 Below goes over the usual properties that you’ll see in a Dockerfile.
 For the full explanation, check out the link found [here](https://www.notion.so/Day-5-49a95a177e834146afb31de6cdbc61f8).